 But as we said earlier today, this is definitely not the end.
 There are still multiple lawsuits pending in many different countries, along with pissed off shareholders and regulators.
 Not to mention any lingering depression in sales that can be attributed to the scandal.

-The blog post Volkswagen’s Dieselgate Settlement Will Cost A Whopping $15 Billion was originally seen on http://dublin.apextowing.ie/
+The blog post Volkswagen’s Dieselgate Settlement Will Cost A Whopping $15 Billion Find more on: http://dublin.apextowing.ie/